ADesprets/TLS/README.md

 The key pair is revoked and the associated certificate is placed on a "certificate revocation list" (CRL) All users of digital certificates must check a trusted CRL before accepting a certificate What if the certificate has expired?
-The owner should request a new certificate
+The owner should request a new certificate.
+OCSP stands for Online Certificate Status Protocol: instead of replicating the CRL from time to time, you have a direct call (real time) to a service that provide the status of the certificate (revoked or not).
+This is better, but this service usually is not free.

 # TLS and SSL
 ## Netscape contribution